-Also known as Sajibu Nongma Panba, Cheiraoba Festival is celebrated as the lunar new year of the Meitei people who reside in Manipur and follow Sanamahism religion.
+Also known as Sajibu Nongma Panba, Cheiraoba Festival is celebrated as the lunar new year of the Meitei people who reside in Manipur and follow the Sanamahism religion.
 The same is celebrated by different names at different places like Karnataka, Andhra Pradesh, along with other Indian states.

 Sajibu Nongma Panba is derived from locally used Manipuri words namely Sajibu which is the first month of the year and falls in the April month as per the Meitei lunar calendar, and Nongma meaning the very first day of the month.
 The third word Panba means, to be.
 During the onset of this festival, a festive mood envelopes the whole region.

 According to an interesting saying, if a person is happy on this day, they will remain in the same mood throughout the year and if one is sad, something or the other will keep them miffed for the coming 365 days.
 Thus, people consciously choose to remain happy during this festival.
-Cheiraoba Festival 2020 will be observed on April 14.
+Cheiraoba Festival 2021 will be observed on April 13th.

 According to historical texts, it was during the time of King Maliya Fambalcha (1359 BC - 1329 BC) that this Festival came into being.
 The king was also known by the name of Koi Koi.
-It is believed that he ascended the throne at a young age of 25 and was a very kind and just ruler.
+It is believed that he ascended the throne at the young age of 25 and was a very kind and just ruler.

-3. The Cuisine.
 On this day, people arrange a joint family feast preparing scrumptious traditional dishes.
 One such dish is the Athenpot which the women of the household prepare using ingredients like rice, flowers, fruits which are then offered to the Lainingthou Sanamahi along with Leimarel Shidabi.
 These are the local deities worshipped in each and every household.

 The elders also offer some part of the devotionally cooked food to Iram Maba Tumaba, Iram Senba Tusenba along with Kumsana Puriklai for the protection of their families in spirit.
 These are three deities that are generally worshipped in every local house.